Marketing for Government Contracting Companies

 The modern role of government contractor websites has become far more critical.
 Historically websites were considered online brochures to simply validate your company’s existence.
 Now your GovCon website should be a primary source of information about your business in five major categories.

-3. It shows how you are different from the competition.
+3. Clearly articulating how you are different from the competition

-4. It is where your target audience expects to find specific helpful information.
+4. Being a repository of specific helpful information your target audience expects to find

-5. It is a key resource for Government decision-makers and influencers as well as potential teaming partners and top talent.
+5. Being a valuable resource for government decision-makers and influencers as well as potential teaming partners and top talent

 How Websites Improve Business Development Success